 *Certain degree programs require a grade of "C-" or better in major field requirements/track areas.
 If this is the case, the "D" grade will NOT satisfy these requirements.

 Residency Requirements - (1) A student must complete a minimum of 25% of their credits from SUNY Cobleskill to meet the residency requirements.
 (2) A minimum of one-half of the residency requirement (1) must be major field requirements.
 A student may appeal to the Provost regarding the residency requirements.

 Courses which have been evaluated as "elective" may be used to fulfill degree requirements (e.g., courses which are evaluated as SOSC, HIST or PSYC "elective" fulfill part or all of six hours of social science requirement).
 The prefix FREL, or Free Elective, is used when there is no equivalent prefix at Cobleskill.
-When there is an equivalent prefix but there is not an equivalent course at Cobleskill students will receive credit at a 1XX or 2XX level for the subject area.
+When there is an equivalent prefix but there is not an equivalent course at Cobleskill students will receive credit at a lXX or 2XX level for the subject area.
 Courses evaluated as a "general elective" may only be used to fulfill the "general elective" requirement.
 The number of electives required may differ based on the student's curriculum and degree.
-Course equivalencies are determined by an appropriate department representative as determined by the dean.
+If necessary, course equivalencies are determined by an appropriate department representative as determined by the dean.

 All hours granted under "Cobleskill Equivalent" are semester hours.
 Transfer institutions which use quarter hours are so noted on the evaluation.
 Roughly quarter hour equivalency is 2/3 that of semester hours.
 5 Qtr.
 Credits = 3 Semester Credit Hours at Cobleskill.
 4 Qtr.
 Credits = 2.5 Semester Credit Hours at Cobleskill.